rinajhinjhina/rohanfaiyaz/content/post/let-it-ripple.md

 With this we are _done_ adding a ripple effect!
 However, there is one more small thing we will need to do with this component and that is __clean the ripples after they are done animating__.
 This is to prevent stale elements from cluttering up the DOM.

 We can do this by implementing a debouncer inside a custom effect hook.
 I will opt for `useLayoutEffect` over `useEffect` for this.
 While the differences between the two merit an entire blog post of its own, it is suffice to know that `useEffect` fires after render and repaint while `useLayoutEffect`fires after render but before repaint.
-This is important here as we are doing something that has immediate impact on the DOM.
+This is important here as we are doing something that has an immediate impact on the DOM.
 You can read more about this [here](https://kentcdodds.com/blog/useeffect-vs-uselayouteffect).

 Below is our custom hook's implementation and usage where we pass a callback to clear the ripple array.
-We use a setTimeout that we can reset in order to create a simple _debouncer_.
+We use a timeout that we can reset in order to create a simple _debouncer_.
 Essentially everytime we create a new ripple, the timer will reset.
 Notice that the timeout duration is much bigger than our ripple duration.

 ```jsx
 import React, { useState, useLayoutEffect } from "react";